By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 The good news is that you can improve this issue by identifying the problem and increasing androgen receptor density.
 If you’re not sure how to start, keep reading.
-We’re going to cover everything you need to know about how to increase androgen receptors so that you can take your health back.
+We will cover everything you need to know about increased androgen receptors so that you can take your health back.

 Androgens and Androgen Receptors: The Basics

-Before we dive into what you can do to increase androgen receptors, it’s important that you have a general understanding of what they are.
+Before we dive into what you can do to increase androgen receptors, it’s vital that you have a general understanding of what they are.

 So, let’s cover the basics about androgens, androgens receptors, and symptoms of low androgens.
 This will give you a great starting point for reinstating your hormonal balance.